 The American Dental Association estimates that a third of all dental injuries are sports related.
 Mouthguards can prevent these dental injuries and, at Larchmont Family Dental, Dr. Avi Malkis offers custom-made sports guards that protect your mouth and teeth.
-If you are a patient in the Westchester County of New York, including Larchmont, Mamaroneck, Harrison, and New Rochelle, New York looking to get fitted for a mouth guard, call the office or book an appointment online.
+We also offer invisalign.
+We are located in Larchmont near Westchester, New Rochelle, and Mamaroneck, New York.
+Call us to book your appointment today.

 Mouthguards are soft plastic or laminate devices worn during sports to prevent injuries to your teeth, tongue, cheeks, and lips.
 It’s recommended — and often mandatory — that both children and adults wear mouthguards while playing contact sports, including: